 Early Origins of the Swinden family

-Berwickshire, in Scotland, where they held a family seat from very ancient times, they were descended from Edulf of Swinton, living about 1050 A.D.
+The surname Swinden was first found in Berwickshire, in Scotland, where they held a family seat from very ancient times, they were descended from Edulf of Swinton, living about 1050 A.D.
 Other early records revealed Alanus de Svint' witnessed a charter by the first earl of Dunbar and Sir Alan de Swynton witnessed a deed of sale of Adam, son of Thurill c.
 1240.
-CITATION[CLOSE]

 Early History of the Swinden family

 This web page shows only a small excerpt of our Swinden research.
 Another 169 words (12 lines of text) covering the years 1273, 1388, 1552, 1700, 1621, 1679, 1625, 1700, 1719, 1660, 1674, 1678, 1682, 1688, 1689 and 1719 are included under the topic Early Swinden History in all our PDF Extended History products and printed products wherever possible.

 Swinden Spelling Variations

 Spelling variations of this family name include: Swinton, Swintone, Swynton, Swyntone and others.